-The discount rate used to measure the total pension liability was 7.10%.
+The discount rate used to measure the total pension liability was 7.10%, which was unchanged from prior fiscal year.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members and employers will be made at statutory contribution rates.
-Projected inflows from investment earnings were calculated using the long-term assumed investment rate of return (7.10%) and assuming that contributions, benefit payments, and administrative expense occurred midyear.
+Projected inflows from investment earnings were calculated using the long-term assumed investment rate of return of 7.10% and assume that contributions, benefit payments, and administrative expense occur mid-year.
 Based on these assumptions, the STRP's fiduciary net position was projected to be available to make all projected future benefit payments to current plan members.
 Therefore, the long-term assumed investment rate of return was applied to all periods of projected benefit payments to determine the total pension liability.

-The following presents the District's proportionate share of the net pension liability calculated using the current discount rate as well as what the net pension liability would be if it were calculated using a discount rate that is one percent lower or higher than the current rate:
+The following presents the District's proportionate share of the net pension liability calculated using the current discount rate as well as what the net pension liability would be if it were calculated using a discount rate that is 1% lower or higher than the current rate:

 Net Pension

 Discount Rate Liability

-1% Decrease (6.10%) \$ 278,390,160
+1% Decrease (6.10%) \$ 292,832,000

-Current Discount Rate (7.10%) 186,954,120
+Current Discount Rate (7.10%) 193,818,000

-1% Increase (8.10%) 111,136,230
+1% Increase (8.10%) 112,068,000